- Introduction

 - On the top right corner, select Surrey Researchers sign in (use your university username and password)

 - Select “asset type”.
-By 'asset’ the system means type of research output (for example, article, book, etc).
-Select ‘dataset’
+By 'asset’ the system means the type of research output (for example, article, book, etc).
+Select ‘Dataset’

-- If you are creating a record of your dataset, go to ‘Add links to 'files' to indicate where the dataset is
+- If you are registering/creating a record of your dataset, go to ‘Add links to files' to indicate where the dataset files have been archived, i.e. URL location

-- If you are uploading your dataset directly, drop or select the file to upload
+- If you are uploading your dataset files directly, drop or select the files to upload

-- Remember to add the DOI if your dataset already has one, or reserve one in the repository if your data doesn’t have a DOI
+- Remember to add the DOI if your dataset record already has one, or reserve one in Surrey’s University repository if your data doesn’t have a DOI

-- Please create a record of your data even in cases where the datasets cannot be shared
+- Please register/create a record of your data even in cases where the datasets cannot be shared openly and assign Restricted Access to the files

 - If you have specific requirements for your data or would like more guidance, contact openresearch@surrey.ac.uk.